Biden Foundation

 The Biden Foundation was a nonprofit organization under section 501(c)(3) of the United States tax code that existed from 2017 to 2019.
-It was established by former vice president of the United States Joe Biden and former second lady Jill Biden with the stated mission to "champion progress and prosperity for American families".
+It was established by then former United States vice president Joe Biden and Jill Biden with the stated mission to "champion progress and prosperity for American families".

 Origins

 The initial establishment of the Biden Foundation as a 501(c)(3) organization was done, and received the approval of U.S. tax authorities, in 2016.